Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

 ### AKKA Actors Tree Relationsahip

-In this project, no matter what thing you want to do, all things, al logic-implements base on one thing --- AKKA.
+In this project, no matter what thing you want to do, all things, all logic-implements base on one thing --- AKKA.
 Why?
 Because you want to build your code to be a decentralized system.
 So we need to use AKKA feature to do this.
 However, before we do that, let us build a stand-alone mode code first.
 Below is the AKKA actors tree architecture we use in the project. <br>
  <br>

 ![](https://github.com/Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/raw/master/docs/imgs/GoogleMap_Cafe_Decentralized_Crawler_Diagram-Akka_Actors_Tree.png)